kclaudine/insta_app/README.md

 Every user can post any picture by creating and account and view all picture posted by he/she you follows

 ## Project instruction

-to start using this app you can first clone it on github and user visual code for writing codes
+To start using this app you can first clone it on github and user visual code for writing codes
 ## Technology used
 * Python3.6